 After living in Canada for a couple of years, the McFaddens decided they’d like to experience Veterans Day—called Remembrance Day in United Kingdom countries—in the United States, specifically at Arlington Cemetery, which McFadden calls “the most renowned cemetery in America.”

-To attend the special services at Arlington, McFadden donned the traditional Royal Army military mufti: a dark jacket, regimental tie, and distinctive headgear adorned with a badge specific to his REME branch.
+To attend the special services at Arlington, McFadden donned the traditional British Army military mufti: a dark jacket, regimental tie, and distinctive headgear adorned with a badge specific to his REME branch.
 It’s gear worn only on Remembrance Day and it allows British Army veterans to spot and identify one another in an instant.
 “The second I stepped out of the hotel in Washington, DC, someone whistled,” McFadden recalls.

 McFadden and his wife arrived at Arlington Cemetery with few expectations.
 To their surprise, they found themselves just several yards from President Barack Obama, listening to him deliver his Veterans Day address.
 Vice President Joe Biden was also there, as were a couple of generals; a winner of the U.S. Medal of Honor; and, the oldest known female WWII vet, Army Lt.
 Colonel Luta C. McGrath, who was about to turn 108.
 The year was the 70th anniversary of the victory of the Allied troops in WWII.
 The president, said McFadden, “gave a lovely speech.”

 McFadden comes from a military family.
 His father and brother were in the British service, both as musicians.
 McFadden—who played saxophone—preferred to learn a trade.
 He knew from the time he was 13 that he would enlist, and planned his high school education accordingly, focusing on engineering.
 And then, as he came out of the Army recruiting office, “a helicopter came round and landed.
 I was totally transfixed.”
-He turned right back into the office and announced he wanted to specialize in helicopter electronics.
+He turned right back into the office and announced he wanted to specialize in helicopter maintenance.